Thomas A. Dow Student Scholarship

 Professor Dow’s sustained commitment to precision engineering education has had a remarkable impact on the field.
 His inspiring pedagogy and rigorous educational approach has helped to launch the careers of dozens of aspiring precision engineers.
 He has always engaged all of his students in “active learning,” well before that practice was popularized in engineering curricula.
 His students take field trips to organizations to see first-hand the challenges and opportunities associated with careers in precision engineering.
 His advisees generally feel more like apprentices than students.
 He works side by side with them in the lab, sharing insight and guiding progress.
 His broad practical mechanical engineering experience serves both as a model and as a resource.

-Dr. Dow was one of the founders of the American Society for Precision Engineering and has acted as the Executive Director for the past 30 years.
+Dr. Dow was one of the founders of the American Society for Precision Engineering and acted as the Executive Director for over 30 years.